Skip to content

 Automating and Scheduling Data Transfers to and from Savio with Globus

 Globus provides multiple methods to automate and schedule transfers, including the Globus Timer service (see here also), which allows you to schedule data workflows for a certain date and time with the option to repeat these workflows on a specified schedule.
-Keep in mind, however, that this service is not supported for high assurance collections at this time, so it can't be used with the Savio ucb#brc endpoint.
-Savio users need to use the ucb#brc-basic (non-High Assurance) endpoint in order to use the Globus Timer service to transfer data to and from Savio.
-Keep in mind also that both endpoints/collections need to be non-High Assurance in order for data to be transferred between them using the Globus Timer service.
+Note that, as of December 2023, this service is also supported for high assurance collections as well, which means that it can also be used with the Savio ucb#brc endpoint or with any of the other supported mapped collections.

 It is also possible to automate transfers with the Globus service using scripts that make use of the Globus API or the Globus CLI.
 Examples of such scripts are available here.
 Globus users also now have an option to use application credentials or service accounts to automate data transfers.